clue/reactphp-zenity/README.md

-The `launch($dialog)` method can be used to asynchronously launch a given dialog and return a [Promise](https://github.com/reactphp/promise) that will be fulfilled when the zenity process returns.
+The `launch($dialog)` method can be used to asynchronously launch a given dialog and return a [Promise](https://github.com/reactphp/promise) that will be fulfilled when the Zenity process returns.
 This async API enables you to launch multiple dialogs simultaneously while simultaneously doing more I/O work.